Jack Shepherd (actor): Career

 Shepherd's first written work for the stage was In Lambeth, an imaginary conversation about revolution between the poet and artist William Blake, his wife Catherine and Thomas Paine, author of The Rights of Man.
 He first directed it at the Partisan Theatre in July 1989 before its transfer to the Donmar Warehouse, winning the 1989 Time Out Awards for Best Directing and Best Writing.

-Shepherd's work in television during the 1980s and 1990s included Blind Justice, a miniseries by Peter Flannery, and culminated in his acclaimed role as the eponymous Detective Superintendent Charles Wycliffe in the HTV television series Wycliffe from 1993 to 1998.
+Shepherd's work in television during the 1980s and 1990s, included Blind Justice, a miniseries by Peter Flannery, and culminated in his acclaimed role as the eponymous Detective Superintendent Charles Wycliffe in the HTV television series Wycliffe from 1993 to 1998.
 He appeared as Butler the Butler in the 1996 television miniseries Over Here.

-As a theatre director, Shepherd has staged several productions at the Shakespeare's Globe, including his 'Prologue Production' of The Two Gentlemen of Verona, starring Mark Rylance as Proteus, which opened the Globe to the theatregoing public in August 1996, a year before the formal opening Gala.
-In 1998 at the Globe he played Antonio in Richard Olivier's production of The Merchant of Venice.
+As a theatre director, Shepherd staged several productions at the Shakespeare's Globe, including his 'Prologue Production' of The Two Gentlemen of Verona, starring Mark Rylance as Proteus, which opened the Globe to the theatregoing public in August 1996, a year before the formal opening Gala.
+In 1998, at the Globe he played Antonio in Richard Olivier's production of The Merchant of Venice.

 Shepherd's epic drama about the Chartist movement, Holding Fire!, was commissioned by the Shakespeare's Globe Theatre as part of its Renaissance and Revolution season, and was first staged there by Mark Rosenblatt in August 2007.

 He played the part of the Father in Rupert Goold's production of Six Characters in Search of an Author in 2009, the Doctor in The Master Builder at the Almeida, and Melchior, one of the Magi, in the four-part TV drama The Nativity, broadcast on BBC One in December 2010.

 He played Ralph Palmer (from a 1980s case) in the 2011 episode "Solidarity” of TV series Waking the Dead.
-In 2013 he played Harry in "Home" by David Storey at the Arcola Theatre and Joe in the BBC TV seriesThe Politician's Husband.
-In 2014 Serebryakov in "Uncle Vanya at the St James Theatre.
-Also in 2014/15 he toured in three ghost stories, Whistle and I'll Come to You, and The Signalman for Middleground Theatre Company, and in 2015/6 with the same company he toured in a stage adaptation of the film The Verdict.
+In 2013, he played Harry in "Home" by David Storey at the Arcola Theatre and Joe in the BBC TV seriesThe Politician's Husband.
+In 2014, Serebryakov in "Uncle Vanya at the St James Theatre.
+Also, in 2014/15, he toured in three ghost stories, Whistle and I'll Come to You, and The Signalman for Middleground Theatre Company, and in 2015/6 with the same company he toured in a stage adaptation of the film The Verdict.
 2017/2018 he played Art Hockstadder in Gore Vidal's play The Best Man, first on tour and then at the Playhouse Theatre London.

 Shepherd's interest in community theatre led to adaptations of Dorian Gray and of Hardy's Under the Greenwood Tree for the Players Collective in Lewes.
 His version of the latter was performed by the Hardy Players in Dorchester in December 2016.

-He has written and directed a new play, The Cutting Edge, which was due to run in 2020.
+He wrote and directed a new play titled The Cutting Edge, starring Maggie Steed.
+It premiered at the Arcola Theatre in 2020, but closed almost immediately due to COVID-19.